flyscan

 Once arguments are expanded and global variables set, the _flyscan() macro function does the work.

 fly_normalize() is called if FLY_normalize_chan is set.
 It is assumed it is a channel of the MCS device connected to a clock.
-To avoid a divide by zero, the macro replaces zeroes in a copy of the normalization array with a very large number to create a normalized value approaching zero for corresponding elements.
+To deal with divide-by-zero possibilities, if a normalization channel has a value of zero, corresponding channels in other counters have their values preserved.

 If using one- or two-byte word sizes, be careful that the channel used for normalization doesn't overflow due to a high input clock frequency.